 LRO was created in the mid- to late 2000s, during a time when the United States was targeting the moon as the next likely destination for humans in the solar system.
 NASA pegged the spacecraft as a "first step in this endeavor," saying the mission would "create the comprehensive atlas of the moon's features and resources necessary to design and build a lunar outpost."

-While NASA is now pursuing a "flexible destination" path to space that may not necessarily include a moon landing, LRO was also advertised as a valuable test bed for operating technologies and flight operations beyond Earth.
+While NASA is now pursuing a path to Mars that may not necessarily include a moon landing, LRO was also advertised as a valuable test bed for operating technologies and flight operations beyond Earth.

 Its instruments included a cosmic ray telescope that would search for radiation and its effects, a radiometer to learn more about what lay beneath the surface and a mapper to examine the entire moon in ultraviolet (particularly highlighting surface ice and frost).
 LRO also carried a camera and an altimeter.

 LRO and LCROSS launched from Earth June 18 from Cape Canaveral Air Force Station.
 After a mid-course correction, the pair reached the moon's orbit June 23.

 Even early in LRO's mission, scientists saw strong evidence that water or hydrogen is evident on the moon.
 During the probe's testing and calibration phase, LRO's neutron detector found there was a spike in hydrogen in craters, hinting there could be water in the shadowed regions, as well as other hydrogen not confined to those areas.